aprovy/cpp-ut-project/readme.txt

 Windows
 -------
-1 Run cmd, change to the UserModule dir, run "premake4 vs2005".
+1 Run cmd, change to the UserModule dir, run "premake4 vs2005". (or use "premake4 --nomemcheck vs2005" to generate project without memchecker)

 2 Change to ../build/vs2005 dir, use the .sln/vcproj.